micki362/Subtitle-Extractor/README.md

     *   **Cancel** an ongoing extraction job at any time.
     *   A friendly "Don't Panic!" message will appear if an extraction takes longer than five minutes.
     *   Detailed logging for easy troubleshooting.
+    *   **Remembers Window State**: Automatically saves and restores the window size and position.
 *   **Cross-Platform**: Built with Python and Tkinter, it runs on Windows, macOS, and Linux.

 Prerequisites